oscarhermoso/terraform-provider-binarylane/docs/resources/server.md

 - `permalink` (String) A randomly generated two-word identifier assigned to servers in regions that support this feature
 - `private_ipv4_addresses` (List of String) The private IPv4 addresses assigned to the server.
 - `public_ipv4_addresses` (List of String) The public IPv4 addresses assigned to the server.

+<a id="nestedatt--advanced_features"></a>
+### Nested Schema for `advanced_features`

+Optional:

+- `driver_disk` (Boolean) When this option is enabled a copy of the KVM driver disc for Windows ("virtio-win.iso") will be attached to your server as a virtual CD.
+This option can also be used in combination with your own attached backup when installing Windows.
+- `emulated_devices` (Boolean) When emulated devices is enabled, the KVM specific "VirtIO" disk drive and network devices are removed, and replaced with emulated versions of physical hardware: an old IDE HDD and an Intel E1000 network card.
+Emulated devices are much slower than the VirtIO devices, and so this option should not be enabled unless absolutely necessary.
+- `emulated_hyperv` (Boolean) Enable HyperV (a hypervisor produced by Microsoft) support.
+Enabled by default on Windows servers, generally of no value for non-Windows servers.
+- `emulated_tpm` (Boolean) When enabled this provides an emulated TPM v1.2 device to your Cloud Server.
+Warning: the TPM state is not backed up.
+- `local_rtc` (Boolean) When a server is booted the virtual BIOS receives the current date and time from the host node.
+The BIOS does not have an explicit timezone, so the timezone used is implicit and must be understood by the operating system.
+Most operating systems other than Windows expect the time to be UTC since it allows the operating system to control the timezone used when displaying the time.
+Our Windows installations have also been customized to use UTC, but when using your own installation of Windows this should be set to the host node's local timezone.
+- `nested_virt` (Boolean) When this option is enabled the functionality necessary to run your own KVM servers within your server is enabled.
+Note that all the networking limits - one MAC address per VPS, restricted to specific IPs - still apply to public cloud so this is feature is generally only useful in combination with Virtual Private Cloud.
+- `unset_uuid` (Boolean) When this option is NOT enabled a 128-bit unique identifier is exposed to your server through the virtual BIOS.
+Each server receives a different UUID.
+Some propriety licensed software utilise this identifier to "tie" the license to a specific server.

+Read-Only:

+- `cloud_init` (Boolean) When this option is enabled the Cloud Server will be provided a datasource for the cloud-init service.
+- `qemu_guest_agent` (Boolean) When this option is enabled the server will allow QEMU Guest Agent to perform password reset without rebooting.
+- `uefi_boot` (Boolean) When this option is enabled the Cloud Server will use UEFI instead of legacy PC BIOS.

 <a id="nestedatt--timeouts"></a>
 ### Nested Schema for `timeouts`